 Foreign loans into Myanmar

-KPMG Client Alerts highlight the latest tax and regulatory developments, impending change to law or regulations, current practices and potential problem areas that may impact your company.
+KPMG Myanmar Tax Alert highlight the latest tax and regulatory developments, impending changes to law or regulations, current practices and potential problem areas that may impact your company.
 As certain issues discussed herein are time sensitive, it is advisable to make your plans accordingly.